Pioneering Ophthalmologist Dr. Patricia Bath Makes History as One of The First Black Women to Be Inducted into The National Inventors Hall of Fame

 Sep 21, 2021, 11:39 ET

 LOS ANGELES, Sept.
-21, 2021 /PRNewswire/ --Dr. Patricia Era Bath (1942-2019), the groundbreaking ophthalmologist who invented one of the most important surgical tools in history, will be honored in the newly announced Inductee Class of 2022 by the National Inventors Hall of Fame (NIHF), according to WE R STEM.
+21, 2021 /PRNewswire/ -- Dr. Patricia Era Bath (1942-2019), the groundbreaking ophthalmologist who invented one of the most important surgical tools in history, will be honored in the newly announced Inductee Class of 2022 by the National Inventors Hall of Fame (NIHF), according to WE R STEM.
 Along with inductee Marian Croak, Dr. Bath will be one of two Black women inventors inducted on Thursday, May 5, 2022.
 Bath and Croak will be the first Black female inventors inducted by NIHF in its nearly 50-year history.

 "To know that my mother is part of the 2022 class of National Inventors Hall of Fame Inductees is an unbelievable honor," says Dr. Eraka Bath.
 "Her incredible career path – and her contributions to the study of ophthalmology, cannot be understated.
 The NIHF distinction is an overdue recognition of her accomplishments."